baraccothomas/mind_cards_app/README.md

 A new Flutter project.

-## Getting Started
+## Infos

-This app is currently on work in progress
+This app is currently on work in progress.

+For infos -> thomas.baracco00@gmail.com